Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Conclusion

 \section{Conclusion}

-We first investigate the cause of the performance gap between supervised and contrastive based pre-training for fine-grained scenarios.
-We point out that the model abilities of localization and discriminative feature extraction are equally important.
-Under this formulation, we propose a \textit{dual-stage} pre-training pipeline with the \textit{first-stage} to train feature extraction and the \textit{second-stage} to train localization.
-To empower the model with localization abilities in the \textit{second-stage}, we propose \emph{cross-view saliency alignment}, a new unsupervised contrastive learning framework.
+In this paper, we find that learning to extract discriminative texture information and localization are equally crucial for fine-grained self-supervised pre-training with empirical analysis.
+We proposed a \textit{dual-stage} pre-training pipeline with the \textit{first-stage} to train feature extraction and the \textit{second-stage} to train localization.
+To empower the model with localization abilities in the \textit{second-stage}, we propose \emph{cross-view saliency alignment} (CVSA), a new unsupervised contrastive learning framework.
 Extensive experiments on fine-grained benchmarks demonstrate the effectiveness of our contributions in learning better fine-grained representations.
-Future work includes investigating combining the \textit{dual-stage} pipeline to a single-stage framework.